shader-slang/spec/lexical.md

 Note:Octal literals (radix 8) are not supported.
 A `0` prefix on an integer literal does *not* specify an octal literal as it does in C.
-Implementations \emph{may} warn on integer literals with a `0` prefix in case users expect C behavior.
+Implementations may warn on integer literals with a `0` prefix in case users expect C behavior.

 The grammar of the <dfn>digits</dfn> for a numeric level depend on its radix, as follows: